algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 algorithm.init("Algorithmia")
 {% endhighlight %}

-In our load function we've created a `globals` object and added a key called `payloads` with a string value `Loading has been completed.`; we then return the globals object, which will be passed as input to the algorithm's `apply` function, where we use that value as part of the algorithm's output.
-Executing the algorithm locally will result in `Hello Algorithmia Loading has been completed.` being printed to `stdout`.
+In our load function we've created a `globals` object and added a key called `payloads` with a string value `Loading has been completed.`; we then return the `globals` object, which will be passed as input to the algorithm's `apply()` function, where we use that value as part of the algorithm's output.
+Executing the algorithm locally will result in `hello Algorithmia Loading has been completed.` being printed to `stdout`.

 ## Available Libraries

 In addition to your own code in `src/Algorithm.py`, Algorithmia makes a number of libraries available to make algorithm development easier.
 We support multiple versions of Python and a variety of frameworks, and we continue to add new variants and broaden GPU support.
-A complete list of supported environments can be found on the [Enviornment Matrix](/developers/model-deployment/environments/) page, and are available through the "Environment" drop-down when creating a new algorithm.
+A complete list of predefined environments can be found on the [Environment Matrix](/developers/algorithm-development/environments/) page, and are available through the "Environment" drop-down when creating a new algorithm.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algo_dev_lang/env_dropdown_python.png" alt="Algorithm creation modal, Environment drop-down" class="screenshot">

-You can utilize common Python libraries such as <a href ="{{site.baseurl}}/model-deployment/scikit/">Scikit-learn</a>, <a href ="{{site.baseurl}}/model-deployment/tensorflow/">Tensorflow</a>, Numpy and many others by adding them as a dependency in your algorithm.
+In addition to the libraries and ML frameworks that we make available in our predefined environments, you can utilize any other open-source packages, including <a href ="{{site.baseurl}}/model-deployment/scikit/">Scikit-learn</a>, <a href ="{{site.baseurl}}/model-deployment/tensorflow/">Tensorflow</a>, NumPy, and many others by adding them as a dependency in your algorithm.

 Also, algorithms can call other algorithms and manage data on the Algorithmia platform.
 You can learn more about calling algorithms in the <a href="{{site.baseurl}}/clients/python">Algorithmia Python Client Guide</a>.

 ## Managing Dependencies

-Algorithmia supports adding 3rd party dependencies via the <a href="https://pypi.python.org/pypi">Python Package Index (PyPI)</a> using a `requirements.txt` file.
-Add any dependencies you have by typing the package name into the `requirements.txt` file.
+Algorithmia supports adding third-party dependencies via the <a href="https://pypi.python.org/pypi">Python Package Index (PyPI)</a> using a requirements.txt file, where you can add the names of any dependencies you have.
 If you do add dependencies, you will still need to import those packages via the import statement to your algorithm file as you would do for any Python script.

 For example, to make use of numpy, you would include the line: